raszti/Project5/README.md

 The timer starts to count at the moment the first card is turned.
 It counts seconds and minutes in a xx:xx format.

 ### The results
-The players wons if all the cards are matched.
+The players wins if all the cards are matched.
 When the game is over a modal appears displaying the results of the game including the number of turns, the time and the star rates.

 ### The reset button